senx/warp10-docker/README.md

 ## Installation

 The easiest way to setup the Warp10 platform is to use [Docker](http://docker.io).
-Automated builds of the Docker Warp10 is available on [Dockerhub](https://hub.docker.com/r/warp10io/warp10/).
+Builds of Warp10's Docker image are available on [Dockerhub](https://hub.docker.com/r/warp10io/warp10/).
 It is the recommended method of installation.

 ### Running your Warp10 image